Black Press: Canadian business deals (1969–present)

+In 1984, Black purchased a majority stake in three newspapers and two web printing plants on Vancouver Island.
+The sale included Goldstream Gazette, Ladysmith-Chemainus Chronicle and Parksville-Qualicum News-Advertiser.
+The papers were merged into a new company which would also manage Sidney Review, which had been acquired earlier.
+The sale brought the total number of newspapers owned by Black up to 12.

+In 1987, Black acquired the Salmon Arm Observer group on newspapers, which included the Chase-Shuswap Weekly, Eagle Valley News and Salmon Arm Observer.

+In 1992, Black acquired the 100 Mile House Free Press.

+In 1997, Black acquired 33 publications in western Canada from Trinity International Holdings PLC of Britain for $58 million.
+The sale included the Red Deer Advocate.
+By this time Black Press Ltd. had been established as Cariboo Press's parent company.

-On September 19., 2002, Torstar Corporation announced that it was investing $20 million to acquire a 19.35% share in Black Press.
+On September 19, 2002, Torstar Corporation announced that it was investing $20 million to acquire a 19.35% share in Black Press.
 At that time Black Press published 88 newspapers and had 11 printing plants.
-Annual revues were $240 million.
+Annual revenues at the time were $240 million.

+In 2006, Black Press acquired UsedEverywhere.com, a Canadian online classified website.
+The website re-branded to Used.ca in 2015.

 On June 27, 2007, Black Press announced a $405 million takeover offer for Osprey Media, putting it in competition with Quebecor Media for Osprey's assets.
 Quebecor put in a higher bid and won ownership of Osprey.
 As of 2008 it owned about 150 newspapers.

-In 2011, David Black was one of several newspaper industry veterans who joined together as investors in the San Francisco Newspaper Company to buy the former Hearst flagship The San Francisco Examiner, now a free daily newspaper.
-Although the transaction had been reported as a purchase for Black Press, David Black participated as a private investor and holds his shares in the Examiner separately from Black Press.
+In July 2010, Black Press acquired the Red Deer Express from Great West Newspapers, LP.
+The company acquired two other Central Alberta publications, the Sylvan Lake News and Eckville Echo, in June 2011.
+The two weekly newspapers were owned by Barry and Darlene Hibbert.

+In July 2011, Black Press purchased of the Cranbrook Daily Townsman and the Kimberley Daily Bulletin by Don Kendall.
+At the time the two dallies published Monday to Friday, had a combined circulation of 5,000.

-In 2013 Black Press and Glacier Media Inc. exchanged four community newspapers in British Columbia.
+In 2013, Black Press and Glacier Media Inc. exchanged four community newspapers in British Columbia.
 That led to the closure of Abbotsford Times.
 In 2014, Black Press negotiated deals with Glacier Media Inc. to take effect in March 2015 that would exchange a dozen British Columbia newspapers that consolidated ownership of competing community papers on Vancouver Island and the Lower Mainland.
 Black Press obtained Harbor City Star, Nanaimo Daily News, Cowichan Citizen, Parksville Oceanside Star, Tofino/Ucluelet Westerly News, Comox Valley Echo, Campbell River Courier, Surrey Now and Langley Advance.

-In 2018, Black Press sold the Akron Beacon Journal to Gatehouse Media and acquired the Juneau Empire and two other papers in Alaska from Gatehouse.
+In August 2014, Black Press acquired Yukon News from owner Stephen Robertson.

 In March 2021, Black Press purchased Northern News Services Limited of Yellowknife, Northwest Territories, which publishes five newspapers in the Northwest Territories and two in Nunavut.

-Daily newspapers

-Black Press owns two major metropolitan daily newspapers in the United States, and several dailies as part of its community newspaper chains in the Canadian and U.S. Pacific Northwest.